SiyuZhou918/Class_notes_BME547/README.md

         - Put the next action or input near to the previous action or input
     - Be consistent in how interface works
     - Avoid jargon
-    - just a test for ssh
+    - just a test for ssh sdsfd